 Olivia Costume Step 3: The Tights

-If you are taller than 5’2″ and don’t want to waddle around all day, try these black & white striped tights from Amazon. (affiliate link) They are a much better choice!
+If you’re taller than 5’2″ and don’t want to waddle around all day, try these black & white striped tights from Amazon.

 Have a fab day and happy costume-ing Super Teacher,